ultrazohm/ultrazohm_sw/docs/source/software/gui/install.rst

 ..	image:: ./images_install/terminal_check_java_version.png

-3. If it displays something different than your installed version (e.g. version 1.8), you may have installed some Java Runtime Environment (JRE)
+3. If it displays something different than your installed version (e.g. version 1.8), you may have already installed some Java Runtime Environment (JRE)
-    - Solution A: If you don't need explicitly the JRE --> uninstall it
+    - Solution A: If you do not explicitly need the JRE --> Uninstall it and check your version again
-    - Solution B: Check your PATH variable JAVA_HOME if it points to your JDK installation
+    - Solution B: Add your JDK installation folder (probably: ``C:\Program Files\Java\jdk-16\bin``) to your system PATH variable